sairaatta/conquer_chess/docs/rulebook/README.md

 Article 7: Irregularities

 7.1     If an irregularity occurs and the pieces have to be restored to a previous position, the arbiter shall use his/her best judgement to determine the times to be shown on the chessclock.
 This includes the right not to change the clock times.
-He/She shall also, if necessary, adjust the clock’s move-counter.
+He/She shall also, if necessary, adjust the clock's move-counter.

 7.2.1    If during a game it is found that the initial position of the pieces was incorrect, the game shall be cancelled and a new game shall be played.